 Estimated annual campus deadline: Mid-December

-The Boren Scholarship provides unique funding opportunities for U.S. undergraduate students with an interest in national security careers to study less commonly taught languages in world regions critical to U.S. interests.
+The Boren Scholarship provides funding for U.S. undergraduates with an interest in national security careers to study less commonly taught languages abroad in world regions critical to U.S. interests.
 Boren Scholars study all over the world and commit to working in the federal government for one year after graduation.

 Eligibility: Freshmen, Sophomore, Junior, Senior; U.S. citizens; all majors; plan to study abroad in world regions critical to U.S. national security; interest in national security career